-Planning is the first step of project management philosophy of planning, organizing and controlling the execution of the projects.
-Project planning and project scheduling is two separate and distinct function of the project management.
+Planning is the first step of construction project management philosophy of planning, organizing and controlling the execution of the projects.
+Construction project planning and project scheduling is two separate and distinct function of the project management.
 Here, we will learn about the planning phase of project management.

 Planning is a bridge between the experiences of the past projects and the proposed actions that produces favourable results in the future.
 It can also be said that it is a precaution by which we can reduce undesirable effects or unexpected happenings and thereby eliminating confusion, waste, and loss of efficiency.
 Planning involves prior determination, specification of factors, forces, effects and relationships necessary to reach the desired goals.